makeabilitylab/physcomp/pages/tutorials/basics/led-blink.md

 | Arduino Uno, Leonardo, or similar  | Red LED | 220Ω Resistor |

 ## Making the circuit

 Using the same resistor-wrapped red LED from [before](led-on.md#step-1-wrap-resistor-around-led-leg), plug the anode + resistor side into Pin 3 and the cathode into GND.

+---

+**TIP:** Double check to make sure that you've correctly connected GND and Pin 3—it's easy to be "off-by-one-pin" (a frustrating error!).

+---

 ![Wiring diagram showing LED cathode wired to GND and LED anode wired to a 220 Ohm resistor and then to Pin 3](assets/images/Arduino_LEDBlink_Pin3Circuit.png)

-Next, we'll write C code for the Arduino to turn on the LED from Pin 3 (which programmatically sets Pin 3 to 5V).
+Next, we'll write C code for the Arduino to turn on the LED from Pin 3, which programmatically sets Pin 3 to 5V.

-## Download, install, and open the Arduino IDE
+## Get the Arduino IDE

 But first, we need to download and install the Arduino IDE (if you haven't already).